wallarm/product-documentation/docs/2.16/user-guides/triggers/trigger-examples.md

 ## OpsGenie notification if 2 or more incidents were detected in one second

-If 2 or more incidents with the application server or database were detected in one second, the notification about this event will be sent to OpsGenie.
+If 2 or more incidents with the application server or database were detected in one second, then the notification about this event will be sent to OpsGenie.

 ![!Example of a trigger sending the data to Splunk](../../images/user-guides/triggers/trigger-example3.png)

 OpsGenie notification:

 ```
-Please make attention!
-Notification about incidents is triggered: The number of incidents for the server, database in 1 second exceeds 1
+ May we have your attention please.
+A notification about incidents is triggered: The number of incidents for the server database in 1 second exceeds 1
 ```

 * `Notification about incidents` is the trigger name